 Instead of backing down to unconstitutional raids by New York police, gay people fought back, which gave the underground community the first sense of communal pride in a very well publicized incident.

 From the yearly parade that commemorated the anniversary of the Stonewall riots began a national grassroots movement.

 CTA continues this legacy by offering resources for educators and families around LGBT issues in education.

 CTA GLBT Safety in Schools Grant and Scholarship Program

 View 2015-16 GLBT Safety in Schools Grant and Scholarship Recipients

 Harvey Milk Foundation

-NEA's website for more GLBT information and for tips on dealing with bullying
+NEA's website for more LGBT information and for tips on dealing with bullying